-Caring for a person with cancer may seem complex and too much to cope with at first but with some advice and compassion, it is possible to make a life for you and your loved one that bit easier.
+Caring for someone with cancer can feel overwhelming at first.
+However, with the right advice and compassion, you can make life easier for yourself and your loved one.
 Depending on the person’s needs, you may need to provide different types of support.
 This may include:

 Of course, everyone has their care requirements that need to be seriously taken into consideration when caring for them, however, here is some advice if this is your first time caring.